giovannellilab/Geomosaic/docs/contributes/simplepackage.md

 ## Step 3: Create the package folder

-In this step we only need to create the package folder insider the module of interest.
-In this case, I decided to call this program `fastqc_readscount` (Figure below in [Step 4](#step-4-create-packages-snakefiles)).
+In this step we create the package folder inside the module of interest.
+In this case, our package folder will be `fastqc_readscount` (Figure below in [Step 4](#step-4-create-packages-snakefiles)).

 {: .highlight }
 > {: .warning }